svgrossarth/Virtual_Graffiti/README.md

 - Have fun!

 For assistance please email svgrossarth@ucdavis.edu

-*User provides QR code to scan and save drawings.

 By downloading this application you accept our Terms and Conditions and Privacy Policy.